Bradpk/React-Restaurant-/pseudocode.md

 - Displays the Locations and hours of operation

-Functional
+FUNCTIONAL:

 Import Api Data:
 To retrieve the data and populate each menu card with relavant information

 Event Handler:
-To display the menu cards when the menu link is clicked
+To display the menu cards and their information when the menu link in the nav bar is clicked